The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 The Antequera Dolmens have been declared a UNESCO World Heritage Site in recognition of their fine quality and exceptional state of conservation.
 A fascinating example of megalithic construction, the Menga Dolmen is six thousand years old and is an enormous passage tomb formed by huge slabs of rock that lead to the burial chamber.
 The Viera Dolmens and El Romeral complete the prehistoric ensemble.

-When you visit the Dolmens you can look northeast to the limestone crag of Peña de los Enamorados or Lover’s Rock that resembles a prone fave.
-Legend has it that two star-crossed lovers ran away together and were chased by Moorish soldiers to the top of the rock, where, rather than renounce their love or be captured, they chose to hurl themselves over the edge holding hands.
+When you visit the Dolmens, you can look northeast to the limestone crag of Peña de los Enamorados or Lover’s Rock, which resembles a prone fave.
+Legend has it that two star-crossed lovers ran away together and were chased by Moorish soldiers to the top of the rock, where, rather than renounce their love or be captured, they chose to hurl themselves over the edge, holding hands.

 White town in Spain with large rock in the distance